relaybox/relaybox-rest-js/README.md

 Welcome to RelayBox.

-In order to use this library, please create a free account and [API key](https://relaybox.net/docs/authentication/api-keys#how-to-generate-an-api-key).
+In order to use this library, you need to create a free account and [API key](https://relaybox.net/docs/authentication/api-keys#how-to-generate-an-api-key).
 Find more details [here](https://relaybox.net/docs/getting-started#creating-your-first-application).

 # @relaybox/rest